Enter your email address below and subscribe to our newsletter

 Gnocchi is an excellent option in the preparation of your meals.
 Many cook for the whole week in a single day.

-It’s a great option.
-You won’t need to be hungry when you return home because your meal will be waiting inside your freezer.
+When you return home from work, gnocchi is a great option as you won’t need to go hungry because your meal will be waiting in your freezer.

 Gnocchi is usually prepared to cook ahead.
 Making gnocchi from scratch takes effort, and it makes sense to cook a huge batch, eat a portion, and then freeze the remainder.